Relm4/book/src/components.md

 ## Message handling

-Simple components store their child components inside the `Model` as a `Controller<ChildModel>` and handle output messages in the `init` function by calling the `forward` method.
+Simple components store their child components inside the model as a `Controller<ChildModel>` and handle output messages in the `init` function by calling the `forward` method.

 ```rust,no_run,noplayground
 struct Model {